ng-Classic/ng-classic/aio/content/tutorial/first-app/index.md

 </section>

-Angular requires an active LTS or maintenance LTS version of Node.
+Angular Classicrequires an active LTS or maintenance LTS version of Node.
 Let's confirm your version of `node.js`.
 For information about specific version requirements, see the engines property in the [package.json file](https://unpkg.com/browse/@angular-classic/core@15.1.5/package.json).

 From a **Terminal** window:
 1. Run the following command: `node --version`